BobcatGames/bwb/README.md

   You want the rewards without playing the game, huh?
 JK.

-  Unpack the mod, and edit the index.ks file with a text editor (NOT a word processor, like MS Word).
-Even nodepad is fine.

-  You'll find a line close to the top:

-    let Level_GiveName = Level_Medium;

-  Change Level_Medium to 0, like this:

-    let Level_GiveName = 0;
+  In "Mod Configuration" / "Bonding with Bondage", check the "Always allow" option.

-  Copy index.ks back to the zip file, and you'll be able to rename every enchanted restraint.
+  Now you'll be able to rename every enchanted restraint and armor.
+Generic/unique restraints still can't be renamed, and it's outside the scope of this mod.
 </details>

 ## Licence